Executive Condo Review - Is It A Good Investment Property?

 Location of Executive Condos (EC)

-Nearly all executive condos are found in the suburbs, with the exception of Bishan Loft, which is located within 10km of the Central Business District (CBD).
+Nearly all executive condos are found in the suburbs, except for Bishan Loft located within 10km of the Central Business District (CBD).
 There are several reasons for this.

 Lower Land Cost Keeps Executive Condos Affordable